mikepenz/AboutLibraries/README.md

 new Libs.Builder()
 	//Pass the fields of your application to the lib so it can find all external lib information .withFields(R.string.class.getFields())
-        //(OPTIONAL if all used libraries offer the information, or are autoDetected) .withLibraries("crouton, actionbarsherlock", "showcaseview")
-        //Display the library version (OPTIONAL)
-        .withVersionShown(true)
-        //Display the library license (OPTIONAL)
-        .withLicenseShown(true)
-        //Set a title (OPTIONAL)
-        .withActivityTitle
-        //Pass your theme (OPTIONAL)
-        .withActivityTheme(R.style.AppTheme)
         //start the activity
         .start(this);
 ```